Skip to main content

 • “The game isn't very visually appealing, not that I think the main focus should be about graphics, but it bothers me if it looks hastily-made or unpolished which I feel is the case here.”

-The grinding aspect of the game has received mixed feedback, with many players finding it tedious and overly time-consuming, particularly in sandbox mode and during resource gathering.
-While some appreciate the grind as a rewarding part of the survival experience, others feel it detracts from the enjoyment, especially in solo play where the lack of multiplayer support can make the repetitive tasks feel even more burdensome.
-Overall, the game offers a balance of engaging exploration and crafting, but the grind can become a significant hurdle, particularly in the mid to late game.
+The grinding aspect of "Return to Moria" has received mixed feedback, with many players finding it excessively tedious, particularly in sandbox mode and during resource gathering.
+While some enjoy the grind as part of the survival experience, others feel it detracts from the overall enjoyment, especially in solo play where the lack of fast travel and resource scarcity can lead to frustration.
+Overall, the game offers a balance of rewarding exploration and crafting, but the grind can become overwhelming, particularly in the later stages.

 • “Not too grindy, just the right amount with plenty of resources to find, mine, harvest, etc. Unlocking the build tree by rebuilding statues is something new and encourages one to explore the map to find them.”